Qub3k/subjective-exp-consistency-check/README.md

 I test. **Please be advised that this may take long time to finish**.
 Our internal trials on a consumer-grade laptop (as of 2020) indicate that it takes around 5 minutes to process a single stimulus (which corresponds to 14 hours of processing for the entire experiment).
-This is why the script supports batch processing (see next section for more details).
+This is why the script supports a batch processing mode (see next section for more details).

+**Our recommendation is to use the batch processing mode as the default approach.**

 ## Batch Processing

-Since performing the bootstrapped version of the G-test of goodness-of-fit (GoF) is computationally-intensive we designed our code to be batch processing ready.
+Since performing the bootstrapped version of the G-test of goodness-of-fit (GoF) is computationally intensive we designed our code to be batch processing ready.
 Differently put, you can run multiple instances of the `friendly_gsd.py` script, each processing a separate part of your input data.